National Mortgage Center is Powered by Stride Bank - NMLS ID:#466690. VA-approved lender. Not affiliated with any government agency.

 Questions to Ask a Non-QM Lender

-• Which documentation paths do you offer?
+• Which documentation paths do you offer right now?

 • How do you calculate income from bank statements?

-• Are there prepayment penalties?
+• Are there prepayment penalties on this occupancy?

-• What are reserve requirements after closing?
+• What reserve requirements may apply after closing?

 • How does pricing change with credit, LTV, and occupancy?